 It wasn’t until 1998 that Australian urologist Helen O’Connor published her findings that finally revealed the full structure of the clitoris.
 Through dissection, O’Connor was able to document the internal and external makeup of the clitoris.
 Her findings flew in the face of basically all of the accepted knowledge about the clitoris at that time.

-Through her groundbreaking work O’Connor proved that the clitoris is much larger than was once thought with an extensive internal structure extending down behind the vulva.
+Its internal structure extends down behind the vulva.
 She was also able to show that it possess a great deal more nerve endings than had been documented before.
 In essence, this new knowledge of scientific mechanisms behind female sexual pleasure was nothing short of revolutionary.

 While we’ve come a long way in our understanding of female sexual anatomy, in the case of the G-spot, it’s obvious that we still have a long way to go.
 Getting educated on the subject is the first step.
 Here’s everything you need to know: